ronbentley1/eazy-switch-library/README.md

 - direct access to all switch control variables
-- support for **multiple switches linked to a single interrupt service routine (ISR)**, with switch type and circuit wiring scheme independence, plus full debounce handling of all switches (see Corollary section of User Guide for working example)
+- support for **multiple switches linked to a single interrupt service routine (ISR)**, with switch type and circuit wiring scheme independence, plus full debounce handling of all switches
 - switch control status reporting via serial monitor
 - reserved library macro definitions for use by end user, supporting self documenting sketch code
-- a comprehensive User Guide
+- a comprehensive User Guide, Crib Sheet and Quick Strart Guide.

 The User Guide provides a comprehensive exposition of the scope and capabilities of the <ez_switch_lib> library, including working example sketches.
 For a full appreciation of the <ez_switch_lib> library capabilities download the User Guide from github.